denizlab/TKRRisk-Formulation/README.md

 ## License

-This project is licensed under the terms of the license agreement.
+This project is licensed under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public license agreement.
 See `LICENSE` for more details.